 On completion of this unit, students should be able to:

-- discuss the range of laws and policies related to climate change at the national, state and local levels
+- critically examine laws and policies related to climate change at the international, national, state and local levels.

 - analyse the concepts of sustainable development, climate justice, mitigation and adaptation

-- demonstrate knowledge and understanding of international and Australian climate change laws and policies by analysing course concepts in a critical, reflective and scholarly manner
+- demonstrate knowledge and understanding of international and Australian climate change laws and policies through critical and reflective analysis of course concepts

 - Prescribed text information is not currently available.